No One (Game of Thrones)

 "No One" is the eighth episode of the sixth season of HBO's fantasy television series Game of Thrones, and the 58th episode overall.
 It was written by series co-creators David Benioff and D. B. Weiss, and directed by Mark Mylod.

 Arya Stark fights for her life and chooses her destiny; Jaime Lannister returns Edmure Tully to Riverrun; Cersei Lannister is thwarted; Daenerys Targaryen returns to Meereen; and Sandor Clegane tracks down the Brotherhood Without Banners.

 "No One" received mostly positive reviews from critics, who listed the conclusion of Arya's story with the Faceless Men, the reintroduction of the Brotherhood Without Banners, and Jaime's scheme to retake Riverrun as high points of the episode, but also received some criticism as being anticlimactic.
 Filming of the episode's foot chase scene between Arya and the Waif required a month of practice in Belfast to get the choreography right.
 In the United States, the episode achieved a viewership of 7.60 million in its initial broadcast.
 The episode was Peter Dinklage and Maisie Williams' selection for the 68th Primetime Emmy Awards to support their nominations.

-The episode marked the final appearance of Tom Wlaschiha (Jaqen H'ghar), Faye Marsay (the Waif), and Clive Russell (Brynden Tully).
+This episode marked the final appearance of Tom Wlaschiha (Jaqen H'ghar), Faye Marsay (the Waif), and Clive Russell (Brynden Tully).